abbreviatedman/spellbound/data/quotes.md

 98
 00:04:01,298 --> 00:04:02,631
-Just give them a try, but...
+Just give them a try, but…

 99
 00:04:02,732 --> 00:04:07,169